-Operational since 2012, the WEA provides geographically targeted, text-like alerts utilizing the Cell Broadcast System, across three categories: Alerts issued by the President; Alerts involving imminent threats to safety or life (fires, earthquakes, floods, hurricanes, etc.); as well as Alerts from the AMBER, Silver, Blue & Endangered Missing Persons Alert Programs.1
+Operational since 2012, the WEA provides geographically targeted, text-like alerts utilizing the Cell Broadcast System, across three categories: Alerts issued by the President; Alerts involving imminent threats to safety or life (fires, floods, hurricanes, etc.); as well as Alerts from the AMBER, Silver, Blue, and Endangered Missing Persons Alert Programs.1

 Since its inception, and based on stakeholder experience and technological advancements, there have been continual enhancements to the WEA system to meet public safety needs.
 The initial roll-out (WEA 1.0) offered a 90-character text-only message as well as text URLs and phone numbers.
 The new version, WEA 2.0, supports 360-character WEA messages, Spanish-language WEA messages, Public Safety WEA messages, Alert Message prioritization and consumer opt-in capabilities for receiving State/Local WEA test messages.